Ekowambre/terraform-aws-vpc/README.md

 Module "septembervpc": This module is sourced from "./modules/networking" and contains further configuration and resources related to networking within the VPC.

-Outputs: Outputs provide information about the created resources, such as VPC ID, subnet IDs, AWS account ID, ARN, and user ID.
+Outputs: Outputs provide information about the created resources, such as VPC ID, subnet IDs, AWS account ID, ARN, and user ID.# damba